 Dumbo was the least ambitious of the early Disney masterworks, being little more than a particularly fine short cartoon stretched out to feature length (and barely that—the film is actually less than an hour long).
 That said, it did produce some extremely memorable songs, particularly the exquisite lullaby “Baby Mine” (which has since been recorded by everyone from Barbara Cook to Bette Midler to Alison Krauss), and a sort of comic nightmare sequence, “Pink Elephants on Parade”, that would prove one of Disney’s most brilliant and influential marriages of animation and music.

 Walt Disney also made two films during the Forties experimenting with the juxtaposition of animation and live-action film that would eventually give us films like Mary Poppins and Who Framed Roger Rabbit?.
-These were Song of the South (an adaptation of the “Uncle Remus” folk stories) and the Burl Ives vehicle So Dear to My Heart.
+These were Song of the South (an adaptation of the “Uncle Remus” folk stories) and So Dear to My Heart.
 Song of the South, the better of the two, has been unjustly vilified as ‘racist’, to the point where Disney has essentially disowned it.
 In reality, it is no more racially insensitive than every other movie featuring Black characters that came out before 1950, and actually far less so than most of them.
 But because the Disney corporation is hypersensitive about their image, this film will probably never see the light of day again until it enters the public domain.
 This is a true shame, because it is actually a beautiful piece.
-The pace is a bit slow by modern standards, but the animation is superb, blending the animated and live-action elements with a skill that is almost unbelievable, especially given that this was the first time anyone had ever attempted it.
+The pace is a bit slow by modern standards, but the animation is superb, blending the animated and live-action elements with a skill that is almost unbelievable, especially given that this was the first time anyone had ever attempted it on a large scale (Anchors Aweigh had featured one such sequence, but this was the first time the device had been sustained as a major element of a feature film).
 James Baskett gives a luminous performance as Uncle Remus, and the Folk- and Gospel-influenced score is absolutely lovely.
 The high point of this score is the all-time standard “Zippidy-Doo-Da”, which Disney has interestingly continued to make heavy use of to this day, despite its attempts to disassociate itself from the rest of the film.

-So Dear to My Heart, on the other hand, was downright dull as film, resembling Marjorie Kinnan Rawlings’ The Yearling with all the tragic elements removed (there would be a Broadway adaptation of The Yearling in the Sixties, which would fail precisely because of its depressing story, but removing those elements from the story doesn’t really leave much in the way of content or drama).
-That said, the score, composed largely of Folk standards but also featuring the famous original “Lavender Blue, Dilly Dilly”, is excellent, and Ives performs the songs winningly.
+So Dear to My Heart, on the other hand, was downright dull as film, essentially a kid-friendly rip-off of Marjorie Kinnan Rawlings’ The Yearling (which had been made into a massive hit film two years before), but with all the tragic elements removed (it wouldn’t be the last time Disney would rip off that particular story model, either…their 1957 non-musical film Old Yeller would also be a pretty blatant Yearling rip-off).
+To be fair, there would be a Broadway adaptation of The Yearling in the Sixties which would fail precisely because of its depressing story, but removing that aspect from the story doesn’t really leave much in the way of conflict or drama.

 Unfortunately, Disney’s studio ran out of money well before the end of the decade and had to make a series of low-budget ‘filler’ movies in order to earn enough money to create another work in the Snow White vein.
 A few of these films, such as Fun and Fancy Free and The Adventures of Ichabod and Mr. Toad, have aged moderately well…the second sequence from Fun and Fancy Free, the amusingly bizarre Mickey and the Beanstalk, and Disney’s adaptation of The Legend of Sleepy Hollow, which featured narration and songs by Bing Crosby and some terrifying animation for the Headless Horseman, are still remembered fairly fondly.
 A few of them even feature segments originally intended for the never-finished follow-ups to Fantasia, albeit reset to Pop tunes instead of Classical music.
 However, the majority of these so-called ‘Meat and Potatoes’ cash cows, such as Saludos Amigos and The Three Caballeros, are relentlessly mediocre.
 Most of them are little more than Disney’s early cartoon shorts artificially stretched out to feature length, and unlike Dumbo, they do not have enough creativity or variety to survive this transformation.
 Still, like the low-budget direct-to-video spin-offs of its theatrical movies released in the Nineties and 2000s, and the live-action remakes of their classic animated films from the last decade, these cash-cow releases were designed to make money that Disney could then spend on its riskier and more ambitious “passion projects”, so it’s hard to get too upset about them.